unclereeemus/ytmp/README.md

 the thumbnail is located at /tmp/muscover.webp

 # scripts

+**mightfinduseful** a script to play music outside of ytmp either with local files, youtube search, or the ytmp queue file. also dynamically names the mpvsocket so you don't overwrite an old one.

 **mpv_socket_selector** prints a dmenu of active mpv sockets and puts the selected one in /tmp/active_mpvsocket (options: n(ext), p(rev), s(elect))

 **mpv_socket_commands** sends commands to the mpv socket in /tmp/active_mpvsocket or another specfied with st option (see -h)

-**run_on_next** runs on the start of every song which can be used to keep some consistent settings within mpv (volume, loop, seek, etc)

 **eww.scss/eww.yuck** contain the eww music widget

-**mus** is used by the eww config for various information
+**mus** is used by the eww config for various information. put it in the same dir as eww.scss and eww.yuck.

-**mightfinduseful** a script to play music outside of ytmp either with local files, youtube search, or the ytmp queue file. also dynamically names the mpvsocket so you don't overwrite an old one.
+**ytmp** main script; none of the other scripts need to be set up to get it working.

+**run_on_next** runs at the start of every song which can be used to keep some consistent settings within mpv (volume, loop, seek, etc). looked for in ~/Music/ytmp/ by default.

+**conf** for setting ytmp variables/directories. looked for in ~/Music/ytmp/ by default.

 **ytmp.vim** a vim config with useful keybinds relevant to ytmp